Preparing an Estate Property for Sale: A Checklist

 In Canada, the single most important factor determining the tax implications of a home sale is the Principal Residence Exemption.
 In simple terms:

-If the home you are selling was the deceased’s primary home (their principal residence) for every year they owned it, then there is generally **no capital gains tax** to be paid on the sale.
+If the home you are selling was owned it, following official CRA principal residence exemption guidelines for Canadian taxpayers, then there is generally **no capital gains tax** to be paid on the sale.

 What if the Home Was NOT a Principal Residence?